IntrovertedMage/AO3Downloader.koplugin/README.md

 - Download works by their id
 - Update and delete downloaded works from the download menu
 - Open downloaded works via the plugins menu to automatically track read chapters and open works at certain chapters
-- Search for and open users profiles and download their works, series, bookmarks and gifted works.
+- Search for and open users profiles and download the users works, series, bookmarks and gifted works.
-  - Profiles can also be open from the fanfic browser by tapping the author category
+  - Profiles can also be open from the work search results menu by tapping the author category

 ## Features I want to work on
 - ~~Support using a AO3 account~~ - done